Gokulram123/examlymcq/README.md

 # examlymcq
 ## About:
-*I have created this bot in telegram.
+*I have created this bot in telegram.</br>
 *Here which i am using this bot for conducting the multiple choice question test in java programming.

 ## Features:
-*This bot is used for conductig quiz
+*This bot is used for conductig quiz.</br>
-*By using the mark that the student got, we can separate them as beginner,intermediate and advanced.
+*By using the mark that the student got, we can separate them as beginner,intermediate and advanced.</br>
-*Here we have fixed a timer which is used to calculate how much time did we took for finishing the test.
+*Here we have fixed a timer which is used to calculate how much time did we took for finishing the test.</br>
 *Here i have created two sets, In which each set has three levels.

 ## User Guide:
-*First of all we need to install telegram.
+*First of all we need to install telegram.</br>
-*After installing the app we can start the quiz.
+*After installing the app we can start the quiz.</br>
-*Then you need to search the bot name as Examlyquizbot.
+*Then you need to search the bot name as Examlyquizbot.</br>
-*/start command is used to start the bot.
+*/start command is used to start the bot.</br>
-*Once we use the start command the quiz will be started.
+*Once we use the start command the quiz will be started.</br>

   ### How to use github code?
      *Clone or download the repository.